Background of Western Medical Treatment

 Immunosuppressants

-Serious risks exist, including reduced white blood cell and platelet counts, sepsis, and myelodysplasia due to bone marrow suppression.
+• Serious Side Effects: Significant risks exist, including reduction in white blood cell and platelet counts due to bone marrow suppression, occurrence of sepsis, and myelodysplasia.

-Regular blood tests (WBC) every 1-2 months are essential.
-If white blood cell counts drop, Korean herbal medicine can be taken, and discontinuing the drug can allow counts to return to normal.
+Regular Check-ups and Korean Medical Recovery: Regular blood tests (WBC) are essential every 1-2 months.
+If issues like decreased white blood cell counts occur due to immunosuppressants, taking Korean herbal medicine while discontinuing the drugs can allow levels to return to normal.

 Advanced Therapy

-These are used when oral medication is not sufficient.
-While many were originally developed as injections, oral forms have recently been developed.
-Because existing biologics may not be sufficiently effective, new drugs are continuously being developed.
+These are agents used when oral medication is not sufficiently effective.
+While many were originally developed in injectable form, they are recently being developed as oral medications as well.
+Because the effectiveness of existing biologics is often insufficient, new drugs are constantly being developed.

 Anti-TNF agents

-Action: These agents inhibit tumor necrosis factor (TNF-α), which destroys cancer cells in our body.
+Action: Agents that inhibit tumor necrosis factor (TNF-α), which causes cancer cell necrosis in our bodies.

-Administration and Maintenance: Administered after the first dose at 2, 4, and 8-week intervals.
-Effectiveness lasts from 3 months to 5 years at most; once antibodies are generated, the drug loses its effect.
+Administration and Maintenance: Administered at intervals of 2, 4, and 8 weeks after the first dose.
+Effectiveness lasts from 3 months up to 5 years at most, and effectiveness is lost if antibodies are generated.

-Side Effects: Viral and respiratory infections, indigestion, vomiting, and nausea.
-Increased cancer incidence (especially lymphoma) with long-term use.
+Side Effects: Viral and respiratory infections, indigestion, vomiting, nausea.
+Increased cancer risk (especially lymphoma) with long-term use.

 Anti-IL agents

-Action: Inhibit IL-12 and IL-23, which induce immune inflammatory responses.
-By binding to the p40 subunit, they reduce the immune response of Th1 and Th17.
+Action: Inhibits IL-12 and IL-23, which induce immune inflammatory responses.
+It binds to the p40 subunit to reduce Th1 and Th17 immune responses.

-Characteristics: Unlike TNF-α inhibitors, they provide more selective immune modulation, resulting in relatively less systemic immunosuppression.
+Features: Unlike TNF-α inhibitors, it provides more selective immune regulation, resulting in relatively less systemic immunosuppression.

-Administration: Subcutaneous injection at 8 or 12-week intervals after initial intravenous administration.
+Administration: Subcutaneous injection is administered every 8 or 12 weeks after the initial intravenous injection.

-Side Effects: Upper respiratory infections, headache, injection site pain, and fatigue are common; risks of serious infection and increased cancer incidence also exist.
+Side Effects: Upper respiratory infections, headache, injection site pain, and fatigue are common, with risks of severe infection or increased cancer incidence.

 Gut-selective

-Action: A monoclonal antibody targeting α4β7 integrin, selectively blocking lymphocyte migration to the intestinal mucosa to suppress inflammation.
+Action: A monoclonal antibody targeting α4β7 integrin, which selectively blocks the movement of lymphocytes to the intestinal mucosa to suppress inflammation.

-Characteristics: As a gut-selective immunosuppressant, it only suppresses local inflammation in the intestinal mucosa, resulting in relatively lower risks of systemic infection and side effects.
+Features: As a gut-selective immunosuppressant, it only suppresses local inflammation of the intestinal mucosa, resulting in relatively lower risks of infection and systemic side effects.

-Side Effects: Headache, nausea, joint pain, fatigue, and upper respiratory infections are common.
+Side Effects: Headache, nausea, arthralgia, fatigue, and upper respiratory infections are common side effects.

 Oral / Janus Kinase Inhibitors

-Advantages and Characteristics: Being oral, they are convenient to use and have rapid onset, but they are absorbed systemically and suppress signal transduction in immune cells throughout the body, not just in the intestines.
+Advantages and Features: Oral administration makes it convenient and provides rapid onset of efficacy, but it is absorbed systemically, suppressing signal transduction in immune cells throughout the entire body, not just the intestine.

-Side Effects: Upper respiratory infections, headache, acne, and gastrointestinal symptoms are common; serious side effects include increased risk of shingles, deep vein thrombosis, pulmonary embolism, cardiovascular risks, and cancer.
+Side Effects: Upper respiratory infections, headache, acne, and gastrointestinal symptoms are common; serious side effects include increased risk of shingles, deep vein thrombosis, pulmonary embolism, cardiovascular risks, and cancer development.

 Surgical Treatment